google/googletest/googletest/docs/primer.md

     tests by running each of them on a different object.
 When a test fails, googletest allows you to run it in isolation for quick debugging.
-1. Tests should be well *organized* and reflect the structure of the tested code. googletest groups related tests into test cases that can share data and subroutines.
+1. Tests should be well *organized* and reflect the structure of the tested code. googletest groups related tests into test suites that can share data and subroutines.
 This common pattern is easy to recognize and makes tests easy to maintain.
 Such consistency is especially helpful when people switch projects and start to work on a new code base.
 1. Tests should be *portable* and *reusable*.
 Google has a lot of code that is platform-neutral, its tests should also be platform-neutral. googletest works on different OSes, with different compilers, with or without exceptions, so googletest tests can work with a variety of configurations.
 1. When tests fail, they should provide as much *information* about the problem as possible. googletest doesn't stop at the first test failure.
 Instead, it only stops the current test and continues with the next.
 You can also set up